nagesh70/cumulocity-custom-widget/README.md

-# cumulocity-custom-widget

-# Cumulocity Angular Custom Application with Custom Widget Example.
+# Cumulocity Creating Custom Widget in Custom Application using webSDK & Angular 2 and above.

 ## Steps to create Custom Application